Octavius Coke: Early life

-Octavius Coke was born on October 4, 1840 in Williamsburg, Virginia, United States, to John Coke and Eliza Hawkins.
+Coke was born on October 4, 1840, in Williamsburg, Virginia, United States, to John Coke and Eliza Hawkins.
 He was a nephew of Virginia politician Richard Coke Jr..
 His brother Richard later became a politician in Texas.
 Octavius attended the College of William & Mary from 1857 to 1858 and did not graduate.
 Nevertheless, he read law and opened a legal practice in Williamsburg shortly before the outbreak of the American Civil War.

 With the beginning of the war, Coke enlisted in the Williamsburg Junior Guards of the Confederate States Army.
 The unit later became Company C of the 32nd Virginia Infantry Regiment.
 He rose rapidly through the ranks and was elected captain on May 11, 1862.
 Coke was wounded several times during the war, incurring his most severe injuries during the Battle of Five Forks and the Seven Days Battles.

 Political career

-After the war, Coke moved to Edenton, North Carolina and opened a law practice.
+After the war, Coke moved to Edenton, North Carolina, and opened a law practice.
 In 1867, he married Caroline Wood, with whom he would have two children.
 Taking an interest in politics, Coke unsuccessfully ran to be a Conservative delegate at the 1868 state constitutional convention.
 In 1872 he served as a presidential elector for Horace Greeley.
 His wife died in 1876.
 That year he was elected as a Democrat to serve in the North Carolina Senate, representing Chowan County.
 In the Senate he became a key Democratic floor leader.
 In 1879, he married Kate Fisher, with whom he would have four children.

 In 1880, Coke permanently relocated to Raleigh.
 Remaining active in Democratic affairs, he chaired the party's state executive committee that year and was credited by some of contemporaries for helping the party secure large victories in that year's legislative elections.
 In 1884, Coke sought the Democratic gubernatorial nomination at the party's state convention but was narrowly defeated by Alfred Moore Scales.
 He denounced Prohibition during an 1886 referendum on alcohol sales in Raleigh.
 In 1889, Governor Daniel Gould Fowle appointed him to the board of directors of the state insane asylum.

 On April 4, 1891, Governor Fowle appointed Coke to serve as North Carolina Secretary of State to fill a vacancy created by the death of incumbent William L. Saunders.
 Coke won a full term to the office in the following year's general elections.